-The Board affirms its overall responsibility for integration of the recommended sustainable economic, environment and social practices throughout the Group to ensure business strategies of the Group are developed with regards to the sustainability consideration and to ensure sustainability performance are monitored from time to time.
-The governance structure in relation to the Group's sustainability management is guided by the Guide and Toolkit: Governance issued by Bursa Malaysia with necessary adaption based on the nature and scale of the businesses of the Group.
+The Board affirms its overall responsibility for integration of the recommended sustainable economic, environment and social practices throughout the Group to ensure business strategies of the Group are developed with regard to the sustainability consideration, and to ensure sustainability performance are monitored from time to time.
+The governance structure in relation to the Group's sustainability management is guided by the Guide and Toolkit: Governance issued by Bursa Securities with necessary adaption based on the nature and scale of the businesses of the Group.

+Good governance plays a key role for the Group to operate in an accountable and sustainable manner.
 The Group's commitment towards sustainable business practices is imputed throughout all levels of its organisation.
 At the leadership level, the Board, Executive Directors and Management acknowledge the significance of ensuring good sustainable economic, environment and social practices are comprehended and implemented by all levels of organisation.

 To ensure such commitment of good sustainable economic, environment and social practices are embedded throughout the Group, the Board put in place formal structure to ensure accountability, oversight and review in the identification, management and reporting of sustainability matters and performance.
-Such formal structure is vital to ensure that execution of the sustainability initiatives at all levels of organisation and business units are aligned with the Board's sustainability and business strategies with reporting at predetermined intervals.
-It enables the Group to be able to response timely with the sustainability risks and opportunities applicable to the Group.
+Such formal structure is imperative to ensure that execution of the sustainability initiatives at all levels of organisation and business units are aligned with the Board's sustainability and business strategies with reporting at predetermined interval.
+It enables the Group to be able to act on timely with the sustainability risks and opportunities applicable to the Group.
 The responsibilities for the identification, management and reporting of sustainability matters and performance are delegated to the Risk and Sustainability Management Committee.